Untangling Japan’s Inkan System

 Incorporation timeline and seal-dependent filings

 Establishing a legal entity in Japan is closely tied to inkan-based workflows, particularly in the early post-formation stages.
+Choosing the right entity structuring strategy for Japan entry is a critical first step.
 Producing and registering company seals with authorities adds an extra 1–3 business days to standard documentation timelines.
 Core filings—including company registry applications, tax authority notifications, and bank account openings—still require stamped documents, even as digital reforms continue, per JETRO guidelines.

 Successfully setting up operations in Japan requires more than basic checklists.
 Embedding seal awareness into team training, process documentation, and ongoing compliance culture is essential.